SamueleFacenda/tesi-triennale/docs/notes.md

   same fix as the 3DOnt viewer) and the pages are summed into one measurement, so its timings for large results include the paging round-trips.
 The per-query timeout is the budget for the whole paged result, not per page.
-- **Virtuoso's tuning lives in `virtuoso.ini`, which the image writes only once** — on the first boot into an empty `database/` dir, from the `VIRT_Parameters_*` env.
-Passing the env alone would leave a resumed run serving with the ini its first load wrote, silently ignoring every setting added since, so `VirtuosoEngine._patch_ini` rewrites those keys in place before every start, from a throwaway root container.
-One of them has to be there for the paged queries to work at all: `MaxSortedTopRows` is checked against the `LIMIT` *value*, not against the number of rows that come back, so an ordered query fails with `SR353` at `LIMIT 1000000` even when its answer is 55 rows.
-- **A server can outlive `stop()`.** A launcher that does not `exec` its server (`qendpoint.sh`) is killed by the SIGTERM while the JVM it started is still running its shutdown hook — and still listening.
-On qEndpoint's fixed port 1234 the next dataset's health probe is then answered by that dying server, and every query of that dataset fails with `connection refused` once it goes.
-So `stop()` returns only when the port is actually free (SIGKILLing the leftover process group after a grace period), and `start()` refuses a fixed port held by someone else instead of measuring their server.
 - **qLever's result cache is switched off** (`--cache-max-size 1B --cache-max-size-single-entry 1B` on `qlever start`).
 It is the only engine here that memoizes whole query results, and the runner sends the identical text for the warmups and